sanghvigaurav95/codexmemory/README.md

 ## 🤝 Collaboration & Enterprise Use

-This project is open-sourced under **MIT License** to demonstrate the atomic orchestration architecture and enable community validation of benchmarks.

 ### 🏢 For Enterprise Integration
 Organizations interested in production deployment, custom optimization, or architectural consultation should contact me for: